2025-2026 School Year Registration

 *Priority Registration is open to returning families that fulfilled their commitments this year including the commitment Speech and Debate parents made to volunteer.

-Some classes have shifted around, but most will be returning.
-We've also added some great new classes and locations, including:
+Some classes have shifted around, but most of our classes are returning.
+We've also added some great new classes and locations.

-• Intro to the Constitution - Saratoga Springs
+Intro to the Constitution - Saratoga Springs, Woods Cross & Southern Salt Lake County

 2025-2026 Tuition